Should the New York Rangers' Extra Draft Picks Be Dealt?

 Strong teams can and do build up the middle.
 But rebuilding clubs need to be especially aware of the path of opportunity ahead of their young and hopefuls and would be wise not to unintentionally jam them up along the way.
 After all, it can be a thin red line between competition and congestion.

-With 80 days to go before the first night of the drat, there’s plenty of time to agonize over before we get any answers.
+With 80 days to go before the first night of the draft, there’s plenty of time to agonize before we get any answers.
 Yet dealing quality draft picks, painful as it may seem, could very well help the Rangers chart these unknown waters en route to building their next contender.